Travelling to Siquijor and wondering where to stay in Siquijor Island?

 With a stay here, you’re just three minutes away from the top island attraction Cambugahay Falls, plus walking distance to what is the largest convent in Asia – a good combination!

 Zosimo’s Inn offers spacious, clean rooms that have just about everything you require for a good night’s sleep.
-Enjoy modern bathrooms with complimentary toiletries, comfortable beds (one single and one queen), and flat screen TVs.
+Enjoy modern bathrooms with complimentary toiletries, comfortable beds (one single and one queen), and flatscreen TVs.

 Click here for the latest prices.